MounikaGampa267/HargreavesTechnicalTest/README.md

  Cucumber Framework for testing The Internetherokuapp website
 ##Introduction
 This test is all about verifying the features of 3 different scenarios:
--Form Authentication
+- Form Authentication
--Dynamic Loading Feature
+- Dynamic Loading Feature
--JavaScript Alerts Feature
+- JavaScript Alerts Feature

 ##Technology Used: